-If you’re running a janitorial business then you are already aware of how clients often scour every cleaner before they finally hire somebody.
-The scrutiny is unavoidable, but if you know their selection criteria, you could prepare well before any interview.
+If you’re running a janitorial business then you are already aware of how clients often scour every cleaner before finally picking the right cleaning service.

 Why is it important to know their needs?